+44 7393 450837

 You can never be too far from the water in most cities and villages.
 You can enjoy golden beaches washed clean by Atlantic waves, vistas of enigmatic smaller islands glimmering offshore, and charming harbor towns with their hand-painted storefronts and color-washed houses.

-How to Retire in Ireland: Real Estate and Property
+Real Estate and Property in Ireland

 The majority of Irish residents now reside in contemporary homes, most often in apartments or urban homes.
 A cottage or a sizable rural farmhouse-style house are further alternatives.